dominictrinh/Pomodoro-Timer/README.md

 # Pomodoro-Timer
 A productivity tool that allows users to keep track of their workflow, by splitting work into 25 minute intervals followed by 5 minute breaks.
-To run the program, please build in any IDE.